ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > scripts/cubuild.sh --help for more options

-If the *quick installation using the cubuild.sh bash script* doesn't work for you, please read the *step by step installation* procedure to point out the possible causes.
+If the *quick installation using the cubuild.sh bash script* fails, please read the *step by step installation* procedure to point out the possible causes.

 ### Upgrading *cumbia*